itsoctotv/various-arduinoIDE-examples/README.md

 # various-arduinoIDE-examples
-various examples of different microcontroller programming using the arduino IDE
+various SIMPLE examples of different microcontroller programming using the arduino IDE

+_any example I find it too overcomplicated for no reason_